Introduction to the new MSME economy

 Digitalization

-Besides the tracking system, iMIS Food offers multiple to aid food companies in complying with the latest legislation and standards, such as a digital handbook with all procedures and the HACCP study, an audit round system where hygiene, , product, or process can be performed and reported via smartphone, the intranet and portal, which offer access to the entire system, a calendar, as well as the system.
+Besides the tracking system, iMIS Food offers multiple digital solutions to aid food companies in complying with the latest legislation and standards, such as a digital handbook with all procedures and the HACCP study, an round system where hygiene, , product, or process can be performed and reported via smartphone, the intranet and portal, which offer access to the entire system, a calendar, as well as the documentation system.

 iMIS digital solutions: